Skip to content

 +

 Yes, affirmingly.
 The work follows the same evidence-based frameworks as any couples therapy.
-You won't have to come out again or cover the basics, and we stay curious about the specifics of your structure and experience.
+We stay curious about the specifics of your structure and experience.
 There's a lot of variation within every relationship configuration.

 What if my partner won't come?